Is now a good time to buy a home in Canada?

 4. Can I still see homes?

 Yes, you can still see homes!
 The best option to see a new home is to book a Free Virtual Tour.
 Your Properly Real Estate Agent will help you tour new houses from the safety and comfort of your home.
 Here’s how it works:

 2. Once you’ve found a new home you love, you can book a virtual tour that works with your schedule.

 3. Many Canadians are familiar with video chatting these days through Zoom, Facebook, Skype or other tools.
 We are flexible and open to working with the tool you are most comfortable to enable your virtual tour.

-Ultimately, only you can answer whether it is the right time to buy a home or not.
+Only you can decide whether it is the right time for you to buy a home or not.
 Purchasing a home is a big decision, with significant financial and emotional implications.

 The decision to buy depends on your personal circumstances.
 Trying to time the market for the best deal is something even professional investors aren’t very good at.
 The pandemic has brought with it a mix of factors that make it both a more and less appealing environment in different ways.